smart-on-fhir/health-cards-tests/demo/docs/verifierDocs.md

 <!-- label:extractFhirBundle side:left -->
-## Extract Fhir Bundle
+## Extract FHIR Bundle

-After signature verification, the Fhir Bundle is extracted from the JWS payload field and formatted for display.
+After signature verification, the FHIR Bundle is extracted from the JWS payload field and formatted for display.

 <br><br>
 <!-- label:extractFhirBundle side:right-->